ludwig247/DeSCAM/example/add_example/Readme.md

 which builds to test if all examples builds successfully and produces a report in the format of a json-script.
 * Creating a new template directory tree including required CMakeLists.txt-files when adding new example.
+* Automatic comment out or uncomment add_subdirectory in [CMakeLists.txt](../CMakeLists.txt) according to if the respective add_example is activated or not

 ***Important remarks:***
 The directory tree of the example should look like this: